1 Not Effective for Some Dog Breeds

 # 4 Results in Confusion in Some Dogs

 Many dogs act as cherished companions as well as security guards for their human families.
 When you use an invisible fence and shock collar on those dogs, they can become frustrated and confused while being contained in their yards.
 Electric fences don’t stop intruders or pests from entering your property; they can come and go as they please.
 It’s your guard dog that must be careful not to cross an invisible line on your property if they decide to chase human or animal intruders away.
-They will likely give chase to intruders instinctively, but confusion will set in when they get punished for actions that you would normally praise them for doing.
+They'll likely chase intruders instinctively, but confusion will set in when they get punished for actions that you would normally praise them for doing.

 # 5 Shock Punishment Can Lead to Unwanted Aggressive Behavior